Greatwaveliu/Methane/README.md

 This repository contains analysis utilities for methane concentration datasets.

-The histogram analysis now annotates the mean, median and standard deviation on the generated plot.
+The histogram analysis now annotates basic statistics (mean, median, standard deviation, minimum and maximum) on the generated plot.